itsbanjo/concession-kiosk-demo/readme.md

 6. For demo purposes, you can create a .passwd file that contains the vault password for ease of use.
 However, you must delete these after demo.

-8. community.vmware  collection is required which required pyvmomi installed via pip
+8. community.vmware  collection is **required** which required pyvmomi installed via pip

        $ ansible-galaxy install collection community.vmware
        $ pip3 install pyvmomi

 ## Provisioning

-To provision a VM in VCenter:
+To provision a VM in VCenter and deploy the application:

        $ ansible-playbook provision.yaml --vault-password-file .passwd -i inventory

-To deploy the applications and MongoDB server:

        $ ansible-playbook all.yaml --vault-password-file .passwd -i inventory